joelek/bonsai/readme.md

 The attribute with the given `key` may be removed from the element by explicitly specifying the `attribute` as undefined.

 The `class` attribute must be specified as, and will be retrieved as, an array of attribute values or states.
+The attribute may also be specified using a mapper.
 The `style` attribute must be specified as, and will be retrieved as, a record of attribute values or states.
+The attribute may also be specified using a mapper.

 #### Listener